moshangyi/mahjong/README.md

 - Make sure all devices are connected to the same Wi-Fi or have correct port forwarding set up for Internet play.
 - Observe robot players to learn the flow and strategy of International Mahjong.
-- Here is a demo video for Solo play: https://www.youtube.com/watch?v=LcIrHsz8K60
+- [Here](https://www.youtube.com/watch?v=LcIrHsz8K60) is a demo video for Solo play on Youtube.
-- Here is a demo video for Auto play: https://www.youtube.com/watch?v=kQHz0FtzTI0
+- [Here](https://www.youtube.com/watch?v=kQHz0FtzTI0) is a demo video for Solo Auto play on Youtube.
-- Here is a video for configure NETGEAR router: https://www.youtube.com/watch?v=wAI7vHZDkLw
+- [Here](https://www.youtube.com/watch?v=t6dk-nQYe0Q) is a video for configure NETGEAR router and usage case of public IP on Youtube.

 Enjoy playing and learning Mahjong!